 - Travel case – Protect the brush heads and handle when on the move.

 - Pressure sensor – No pressure sensor to alert you when brushing too hard.

 - Price – Commands a higher price for the features, but has stiff competition

 Unconventional the design of the Series 3 is not.

 It has a very typical, clinical look to it.
 A cylindrical shaped brush handle with detachable brush head.

-Sadly you do not get the nice variety of colour options that are available with the 2 Series.
+Sadly you do not get the nice variety of color options that are available with the 2 Series.

-It is far from a big issue, the White and Persian Green colour combination here is not exactly offensive, but it is not the most appealing for the design and fashion conscious.
+It is far from a big issue, the White and Persian Green color combination here is not exactly offensive, but it is not the most appealing for the design and fashion conscious.

-The prominent colour is White as you might expect, with the Green being the colour of an inset within the front of the brush.
+The prominent color is White as you might expect, with the Green being the color of an inset within the front of the brush.
 Located pretty much halfway down the front of the brush handle, inside this is the power button which is more of a Mint Green and then 3 LED’s that relate to the brushing intensity.